ipfs/ipfs-gui/research/README.md

 **WebUI** offers nothing to help the user share a file in their repo.
 The file list presents a list of CIDs that the user can copy and paste, and manually edit to point to the gateway.

 **Desktop** offers a "Copy link" button when the user hovers over a file.
 Clicking copies the IPFS gateway address of the file to the users clipboard.
 No indication is given that the action succeeded.
+No other controls are provided, to edit or remove files.

 <img width='600' src='img/002-add-file-desktop-3.png' />

 **Companion** adds extra sharing related links to the menu when the current tab is showing a file from IPFS.
 "Copy Canonical Address", copies a Nested URI `/ipfs/QmHash` address to the clipboard.
 "Copy Public Gateway URL", copies the full ipfs.io url for the file.
 Both indicate that it worked with a browser notification.
 There is no indication to the user that these extra features exist, they only see them by re-opening the ifps browser action menu.

 <img width='888' src='img/002-add-file-companion-3.png' />

+## Browsing files

+**WebUI** list files by CID.
+It's not clear what order they are sorted in.
+Links are provided to open each file in a browser, or explore IPLD (labelled as DAG) data for the node are provided, along with a "x - remove" link.

+**Desktop** lists files by filename, sorted with most recently added at the top.
+The time the file was added is provided as muted, secondary text.
+In the 0.3, you can't drill down into folders, though I think this feature is available in the latest dev version.

+**Companion** has no file browsing feature.

 ## Connections / Peers